La Niña - The End

 The atmospheric circulation anomalies across the tropical Pacific are lagging the changes in the ocean.
 Low-level easterly wind anomalies continue over the central Pacific Ocean.
 Upper-level westerly wind anomalies were evident over most of the Pacific.
 Suppressed convection persisted over the central tropical Pacific, while enhanced convection was observed over Indonesia.

-Cruisin Friday, 10 Mar 2023 at 10:01 am
+Cruisin Friday, 10 Mar 2023 at 10:01 am new

 And a bit more to add to above.